They meet again in the first round of the 2014 Stanley Cup Playoffs.

 Like their playoff series last season, the games in the regular season were tight; one goal was the difference in four of them, including two that went to overtime and one into the shootout.
 Los Angeles took the season series by earning seven out of a possible 10 points (3-1-1).
 The Sharks went 2-2-1 to earn five points.

 Eight Kings combined for 12 goals against the Sharks, including two apiece from defenseman Drew Doughty and center Anze Kopitar.
 The Sharks had eight goals by five players, led by forward Joe Pavelski's three.

 Kings goalie Jonathan Quick went 2-0-0, including one shutout, a .930 save percentage and a 1.46 goals-against average in two appearances against the Sharks.
-Los Angeles used three goalies in five games, including Martin Jones and Ben Scrivens, and combined they had a .941 save percentage and 1.60 GAA.
+Los Angeles used three goalies in five games, Jonathan Quick, Martin Jones and Ben Scrivens, and combined they had a .941 save percentage and 1.60 GAA.

 Sharks goalie Antti Niemi got the bulk of the work against the Kings, with two wins in four starts with a .910 save percentage and 2.67 GAA.
 Alex Stalock started against L.A. on Jan.
 27 and gave up one goal on 21 shots in the 1-0 loss.

 Even though it wasn't represented in their regular-season series, the Sharks scored more goals and had a better power play during the regular season.
 Each team thrives off the puck-possession game.
 The Kings were better than the Sharks when they went head-to-head.

 San Jose should feel comfortable matching its top two lines against any in the NHL.
 The group looks even better with rookie Tomas Hertl able to return for the Stanley Cup Playoffs, even though expecting too much out of him wouldn't be wise considering he's never been in the NHL postseason and he's coming off a major knee injury.